 What we do.

 Comprised of researchers based at the Thayer School of Engineering at Dartmouth, the Geisel School of Medicine at Dartmouth, and Dartmouth’s Arts and Sciences Graduate Programs, the Optics in Medicine Laboratory studies aspects of tissue spectroscopy and imaging using both visible and near-infrared light.
 Rooted in the scientific explorations of the Enlightenment thinkers, modern spectroscopy examines the interaction between matter and radiated energy through the measurement of spectra.
-The imaging technologies developed by the lab are used to model breast cancer, pancreatic cancer, the brain cancer glioblastoma multiforme, soft tissue sarcoma, and certain types of bone cancer.
+The imaging technologies developed by the lab are used to model breast cancer, pancreatic cancer, the brain cancer glioblastoma multiforme (shown at right), soft tissue sarcoma, and certain types of bone cancer.
 The Optics in Medicine Laboratory also examines the use of photodynamic therapy—a non-invasive medical procedure that uses photo-activated drugs to target tumors—in skin cancer treatment, and researches how this treatment method can be combined with other types of cancer treatments to maximize the effectiveness of therapy regimens.

 Where we’re based.